Maja e Shën Mërtirit

-Maj 'e Shën Mërtirit is a Peninsula in Albania.
+Maja e Shën Mërtirit is a Peninsula in Albania.
 It is located in the prefecture of Vlorë County, in the southern part of the country, 140 km south of the country capital, Tirana.

-The terrain of Maja 'e Shën is hilly in the southeast and mountains in the north.
-The highest point has an elevation of 1462 m located 7.7 km to the north of Maja 'e Shën Mërtirit.
+The terrain of Maja e Shën Mërtirit is hilly in the southeast and mountains in the north.
+The highest point has an elevation of 1462 m located 7.7 km to the north of Maja e Shën Mërtirit.
 Very few people live in this area.
 The least densely populated city is Himarë, 2.4 km east of Maja 'e Shën Mërtirit.
-Mountains and lakes are very common in the area of Maja 'e Shën Mërtirit.
+Mountains and lakes are very common in the area of Maja e Shën Mërtirit.

-The climate of Maja 'e Shën Mërtirit is temperate.
+The climate of Maja e Shën Mërtirit is temperate.
 The annual average temperature is 18 C. The warmest month is July, when the average temperature is 28 C, and the coldest is January, at 10 C. The annual average rainfall is 1501 mm.
 The month with the most railfall is February, with an average of 210 mm, and the month with the least rainfall is August, with 24 mm.